Linda Ellerbee

-Biography

 Early life

 Ellerbee was born Linda Jane Smith in Bryan, Texas.
 She attended River Oaks Elementary School, Lanier Middle School, and Lamar High School in Houston.

 She also attended Vanderbilt University in Nashville, Tennessee, dropping out in 1964.
 Ellerbee traveled around the country for some time afterward, working itinerant jobs in radio.
 Ellerbee wrote:

 After a stint working for Terry Miller, majority leader of the Alaska Senate, she was hired by the Dallas bureau of the Associated Press to write copy.
 She claims to have been fired after writing a catty personal letter on the AP's word processors and accidentally sending the letter out on the wire.
 The letter brought her to the attention of Houston CBS television affiliate KHOU-TV, which hired her to replace Jessica Savitch in January 1973.
 Within several months, she was hired by New York's WCBS-TV.

 Career

 At NBC, Ellerbee worked as a reporter on Today.
 Her first anchor job was on the prime-time version of Weekend.
 Ellerbee joined Lloyd Dobyns as co-host of Weekend when the show moved from its late-night time slot (where it rotated with Saturday Night Live, generally one Saturday night per month) into direct prime time competition with CBS's 60 Minutes.
-As with the late-night incarnation, they would sign-off with the phrase, "And so it goes."
+As with the late-night incarnation, they would sign-off with the phrase "And so it goes."

 In 1982, Ellerbee was again teamed with Dobyns (and later Bill Schechner) as hosts of NBC News Overnight, where their trademark writing style made the show somewhat reminiscent of their stint on Weekend.
-They ended each broadcast with a short, usually wry, commentary, again signing off with the catch-phrase, "And so it goes," which later became the title of her first memoir.
+They ended each broadcast with a short, usually wry, commentary, again signing off with the catch-phrase "And so it goes", which later became the title of her first memoir.
 While at NBC, Ellerbee worked with Jessica Savitch; when Savitch's drug problems became apparent Ellerbee tried to organize an intervention, but Savitch died before that happened.

 In 1984, after the cancellation of Overnight, Ellerbee moved to Summer Sunday USA, as co-anchor with Andrea Mitchell, the first time a prime-time network news program was co-anchored by two women.
 She was then a correspondent for Today before moving to rival network ABC in 1986.
 There she served as a reporter for the morning program Good Morning America.
 At ABC, Ellerbee was able to co-write and co-anchor (with Ray Gandolf) Our World, a weekly primetime historical series.
 She won an Emmy Award for her work on that program.